LearnersGuild/guide/preparing-for-the-guild.md

+# Preparing for the Guild

 You've been admitted to a Learners Guild chapter.
 Your start date is coming up.
 What should you do to prepare?

-The answer is unsurprising: practice, practice, practice.
-But not just any old practice, you should be engaging in
+The answer is unsurprising: **practice, practice, practice**.
+But not just any old practice, you should be engaging in [deliberate practice](https://en.wikipedia.org/wiki/Practice_%28learning_method%29#Deliberate_practice) and study. \(If you didn't just follow that &lt;--- link, stop reading and click on the link.
+After you geek out on deliberate practice and how great of a developer it will make you, come back and keep reading this section.\)

-\[deliberate practice\]\[wiki-delib-practice\] and study.
-Use this checklist of resources to gain momentum in your learning before joining Learners Guild.
-Please note that the\*\*Required Prep\*\* below must be completed 1 week before your start date.
+In this section you'll find a checklist of technical resources to support you in gaining momentum before joining Learners Guild.
+Please note that the **Required Prep **below must be completed 1 week before your start date.

+You'll also find an overview of how to login and get set up for Slack and Echo - two major tools we use daily at the Guild.

+Lastly, you'll find all the details you need for a smooth onboarding process during your first two weeks at the Guild.